Life and Death in Assisted Living – Assisted Living Abuse Lawyers – Assisted Living Neglect Lawyer Nathan Hughey

 Just months earlier, Emeritus supervisors had audited the facility’s process for handling medications.
 It had been found wanting in almost every important regard.
 And, in truth, those “specially trained” staffers hadn’t actually been trained to care for people with Alzheimer’s and other forms of dementia, a violation of California law.*

-The facility relied on a single nurse to track the health of its scores of residents, and the few licensed medical professionalspq1a who worked there tended not to last long.
+The facility relied on a single nurse to track the health of its scores of residents, and the few licensed medical professionals who worked there tended not to last long.
 During the three years prior to Joan’s arrival, Emerald Hills had cycled through three nurses and was now employing its fourth.
 At least one of those nurses was alarmed by what she saw, telling top Emeritus executives — in writing — that Emerald Hills suffered from “a huge shortage of staff” and was mired in “total dysfunction.”

 During some stretches, the facility went months without a full-time nurse on the payroll.